How will coronavirus change the world? — Parlia launches to help you find out – TechCrunch

 Says Munthe: “In 2016, I realized the age of political consensus was over.
 I watched as Britain spilt maybe a trillion words of argument in the build-up to the Brexit Referendum and thought: there are no more than a half-dozen reasons why people will vote either way.”

 He realized that if there’s a finite number of arguments around something as huge and divisive as Brexit, then this would be true for everything.
-Thus, you could theoretically map the arguments around Gun Control, Abortion, responses to the Coronavirus, the threat of AI, and pretty much everything.
+Thus, you could theoretically map the arguments around gun control, abortion, responses to the coronavirus, the threat of AI and pretty much everything.

 So why would anyone want to do that?
 It’s, of course, a good thing in itself and would help people understand what they think as well as help them understand how the rest of the world thinks.

 Luckily, there is also a business model.
-It will potentially carry ads, sponsorships, membership, user donations.
+It will potentially carry ads, sponsorships, membership and user donations.
 Another is data.
 If they get it right, they will have surfaced foundational information about the very ways we think.

-Munthe’s cofounder is J. Paul Neeley, former Professor of the Royal College of Art, and a Service Designer who’s worked with Unilever and the UK’s Cabinet Office.
+Munthe’s co-founder is J. Paul Neeley, former professor of the Royal College of Art, and a service designer who’s worked with Unilever and the U.K.’s Cabinet Office.
 Munthe himself has been exploring the systemic issues of the media ecosystem for some time.
 From founding a small magazine in Lebanon, reporting in Iraq in 2003, then starting and exiting Demotix, to launching North Base Media (a media-focused VC).

 The temptation, of course, is to allow bias to creep in return for commercial deals.
 But, says Menthe: “We will never work with political parties, and we will set up our own ethics advisory board.
 But that understanding should be of value to market researchers and institutions everywhere.”

-So now you can find out how coronavirus will change the world?
+So now you can find out how coronavirus will change the world.